issp-center-dev/DCore/doc/tutorial/square.rst

    9 0.739550620867
    10 0.748282590054

+..
 We also can see the imaginary-time self-energy at last seven iterations.
+``dcore_check`` also plots the self-energy for the last seven iterations in Matsubara-frequency domain.

 .. image:: square/convergence.png
    :width: 500
    :align: center

+If those results are not converged, one can repeate the DMFT iteration using the same ini file. ``dcore`` program automatically finds results in the previous run and continue iteration.

-Spectrul function : ``dcore_post``
+Spectral function : ``dcore_post``
 ----------------------------------
-We can calculate spectrum function and density of states by using ``dcore_post`` program.
+We can calculate the density of states and the momentum-dependent single-particle excitations using ``dcore_post`` program.
 For Hubbard-I solver, the self-energy is first calculated in ``dcore_post``.
-The calculation is done by typing the following command:
+The calculation is done by the following command:

 .. code-block:: bash

-   $ dcore_post dmft_square.ini
+   $ pydmf_post dmft_square.ini

 After finishing the calculation,
 ``square_akw.dat``, ``square_akw.gp`` and ``square_dos.dat`` are generated.